CLOATRE-Erwan/IA_R/README.md

 * web/app.R : The POC with shiny
 * scrpit/main.R : The POC without shiny

-## Goal
+## Aim

-The goal is therefore to create a model and visualize the results with R.<br>
+The Aim is therefore to create a model and visualize the results with R.<br>
 The data used in this POC will be the paris housing data : https://www.kaggle.com/mssmartypants/paris-housing-price-prediction

 ## requirement